-The BBC have released their incredible library of bizarre and obscure sound effects, all available for free download.
+The BBC has unveiled its incredible library of bizarre and obscure sound effects.
+Better still, it’s all available for free download.

 The BBC have opened up their insane archive of over 16,000 sound effects, which you can now download in WAV format free of charge.